afreensumai64/Python_IITM_codes/README.md

-# Python IITM Codes Repository
+# 🐍 Python IITM Practice Codes

-This repository contains **Python programs and their solutions** organized by topics from IITM practice sessions and exercises.
-Each folder contains Python files with **both problem statements and solutions**.
+This repo contains **Python programs and solutions** for IITM assignments and practice questions.

----
+Contains previous year oppe questions as well